VentureGardenGroup/ReleaseNotePython/README.md

 # ReleaseNotePython

-A program for updating/creating release notes on Octopus deploy
+An app for updating/creating release notes on Octopus deploy